KatCastan/KatCastan/README.md

 👋 Hi, I’m Kat Castan!
-I'm a junior student studying computer science at California State University Long Beach!
+I'm a junior student studying computer science at California State University Long Beach.

+🌱 I’m currently learning C and UNIX

 <!---
-- 🌱 I’m currently learning Python, Verilog, SQL, algorithms, database fundamentals, computer architecture
+-
 - 👀 I’m interested in
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...